The Passages

 The Seven Qualities of Genuine Attention

 Genuine attention is not a single thing.
 It is a family of related capacities that develop together but can be distinguished for the purpose of practice.
-What follows is not a hierarchy.
-The qualities are described separately because they can fail separately.
-They function together or not at all.
+They function together or not at all beneath the Throne.

 Passage VI · Attributed to a Queen of the Second Generation · Often read aloud at threshold ceremonies